oracle/oraclesolaris-contrib/OracleSolaris_OCI/Launch_Solaris_with_Terraform/README.md

 ```

 Finally, the file outputs.tf reports to you the compartment and subnet where the instance was created, along with other useful information.

+Copyright (c) 2022, Oracle and/or its affiliates.
+Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl/.